signalogic/SigSRF_SDK/codecs_page.md

                       uint8_t*         outData,       /* pointer to output coded bitstream data */ uint32_t         in_frameSize,  /* size of input audio data, in bytes */
                       int              numChan,       /* number of channels to be encoded.
 Multichannel data must be interleaved */
-                      CODEC_INARGS*    pInArgs,       /* optional parameters for encoding audio data; see CODEC_INARGS struct notes above.
+                      CODEC_INARGS*    pInArgs,       /* optional parameters for encoding audio data; see CODEC_INARGS struct notes below.
 If not used this param should be NULL */
-                      CODEC_OUTARGS*   pOutArgs       /* optional encoder output info; see CODEC_OUTARGS struct notes above.
+                      CODEC_OUTARGS*   pOutArgs       /* optional encoder output info; see CODEC_OUTARGS struct notes below.
 If not used this param should be NULL */
                      );
 ```
   Flags